Broadway station (Caltrain)

-Broadway station is a Caltrain station in Burlingame, California.
-Caltrain only serves the stop on weekends and holidays; weekday service is provided by a bus shuttle to nearby Millbrae station.
+Broadway station is a Caltrain station in Burlingame, California, originally built for the Southern Pacific Railroad in 1911.
+Since 2005, Caltrain only serves the stop on weekends and holidays; weekday service is provided by a bus shuttle to nearby Millbrae station.
+A planned grade separation project for the nearby level crossing at Broadway is scheduled to open by the end of 2028, alleviating street congestion and allowing weekday service to be restored.

 History

 A station in north Burlingame was opened around 1911, and renamed to Buri Buri in 1917, then Broadway in 1926.
 The former Southern Pacific Railroad depot building at Broadway still stands and used as a restaurant.
 A lightly-used station at nearby Easton (which existed as a separate town from 1906 to 1910) was in service until at least 1925.
 The San Francisco Municipal Railway 40 San Mateo interurban, originally operated by United Railroads of San Francisco, served passengers at the station from their line on what became California Drive until the service ceased in 1949.

 Like most stations on the corridor, the Southern Pacific built Broadway with a side platform on the west track for southbound trains, and a narrow island platform between the tracks for northbound trains.
 Because of the narrow center platform for northbound passengers, a hold-out rule is in effect at the station: if a train is stopped for passengers, an approaching train in the opposite direction on the other track must wait outside the station.
 The resulting delays were the main reason that Broadway became a weekend-only station on August 1, 2005, shortly after the Caltrain Express project was completed.
 A free shuttle to Millbrae station was implemented in lieu of weekday service.

-Future plans

-After the electrification of Caltrain is completed, daily service is planned to be reinstated at Broadway.
+The station will need to be rebuilt with wider platforms as part of the Broadway grade separation project before weekday service can be restored.

+Grade separation

 The nearby level grade crossing at Broadway Avenue is planned to be grade-separated, with construction projected to start as early as 2025 if funding can be identified.
 The at-grade crossing has been identified as the second-most necessary grade separation among 10,000 at-grade crossings in California because it handles 70,000 vehicles per day, and city officials state it is the site of the worst traffic congestion in Burlingame.
 Grade separation is projected to cost $250 million.

 Plans for a grade separation started in 1965 when the Peninsula Commute was being operated by the Southern Pacific Railroad, but were stymied by the complex geometry of Broadway, which intersects with roads immediately east (Carolan) and west (California) of the level crossing, and (further east) passes over U.S. 101 at an interchange rebuilt in 2017, and the heavy rail traffic, projected at more than 114 trains per day by 2020.
 Traffic through the actual grade crossing was estimated at 27,000 vehicles per day in 2015.
 There are an average of two accidents and 105 traffic citations issued each year resulting from traffic stopped on the tracks.